amzn/oss-dashboard/github-sync/README.md

 Each of the db_ subdirectories syncs a set of data from GitHub.

+The top level contains:

+* A script to initialize the databases.

 The subdirectories contain:

 * A schema file
-* A script to initialize the database.
+* A library for interacting with the database.
 * A ruby script to sync from GitHub.

 The queries/ folder contains some example queries to review the data.